Fr. Ryszard’s story

 March 4, 2020

 Discussion on Bishop Scharfenberger’s reluctance to re-instate Fr.
-Ryszard into ministry following what was an obvious retaliatory move by the former bishop to remove him from ministry with use of a canonical “Penal Remedy.”
+Biernat into ministry following what was an obvious retaliatory move by the former bishop to remove him from ministry with use of a canonical “Penal Remedy.”
 The reason for the removal from ministry?
 Because he revealed secrets.
 Fr.
-Ryszard states: “In the decree, they cite policies of secrecy, but isn’t that what led us into the trouble that we are in right now?”
+Biernat states: “In the decree, they cite policies of secrecy, but isn’t that what led us into the trouble that we are in right now?”
 Biernat said, “Secrecy…that we kept things secret and that everything is OK as long as people don’t find out.”

 Fr.
 Ryszard Biernat’s full interview with Steve Brown from WGRZ-TV